nmayorov/nmayorov.github.io/content/posts/nl_estimation_example/index.md

 * "Total cost" -- value of the total cost function
 * "Constraints l1-norm" -- l1-norm of the time transition equation residuals (summed over all epochs)

-The solution at iteration 0 is the EKF solution: it has the lowest cost function (zero prior and noise costs), but doesn't at all satisfies time transition equations.
+The solution at iteration 0 is the EKF solution: it has the lowest cost function (zero prior and noise costs), but doesn't at all satisfy the time transition equations.
 After 1 iteration the cost function almost reaches its optimal value.
 Further iterations steadily reduce the constraints violation, which improves the solution smoothness.

 In this problem 1 iteration, which corresponds to one smoother iteration (sort of <<Extended Kalman Smoother>>), gives a solution very close to the optimal and quite smooth.
-But it is generally not guaranteed and the optimization approach gives a proper way to reason about convergence and estimation quality.

-Values of $\mu$ used in the [merit function]({{<ref "/content/posts/nonlinear_batch_estimation.md#merit-function-and-line-search">}}) by iteration are depicted below
+But it is generally not guaranteed and the optimization /uj Why 1990?
+What breakthrough in programming style occurred that year?ntent/posts/nonlinear_batch_estimation.md#merit-function-and-line-search">}}) by iteration are depicted below

 [![mu](figs/mu.svg)](figs/mu.svg)